xXanth0s/mcp_arango_typescript/memory-bank/activeContext.md

 5. Streamlined project structure
 6. Added MCP Inspector for testing
 7. Simplified the architecture to focus on MCP and ArangoDB
+8. Added LLM-based query validation using OpenAI and Langchain

 ## Current Decisions
 1. Using ES Modules instead of CommonJS